Early modern glass in England: Change to coal

 From 1581–1584, Parliament became increasingly concerned over the wood supply in the country.
 At this time, a large number of high temperature industries were dependent on wood for fuel, and this began to diminish the country's forests.
 The original decree in this time prohibited the use of wood fuel unless it was from one’s own land.
 By 1609, Sir Edward Zouche was granted a patent to experiment with coal as the main fuel for a furnace at Winchester and by 1615 Parliament had banned the use of wood fuel.

 Adopting coal as the main source of fuel created numerous problems for glass production.
 Burning coal produced short flames which shifted the location of the hearth from the far ends of the furnace to the center.
-Air draughts are also necessary to create a regenerative heating system for glassmelting.
+Air draughts are also necessary to create a regenerative heating system for glass melting.
 Early coal furnaces, such as at Bolsterstone, contain underground flues to provide an easy way to remove ash.

 Additionally, the carbon from the coal fumes contaminated the glass in the uncovered pots which created a dark and often uneven colour.
 Lids, such as those found at Bolsterstone, needed to be implemented to prevent these impurities.

 Glass bottles from this initial transition are often dark in color.